g0mb4/nmsd/README.md

 ### Dormand–Prince method (`dp54()`)

-The other method to improve the accuracy of the numerical method is to decrease the step size, but it leads to an increase of the numerical computation needed.
+The other method to improve the accuracy of the numerical method is to decrease the step size, but this leads to an increase of the numerical computation needed.
-An other aspec is that we change the step size to improve te **accuracy**, this is what we want to control.
+An other aspect is that we change the step size to improve the **accuracy**; this is what we want to control.
 This is why the **adaptive step** or **variable step** methods were born: the **embedded Runge-Kutta** methods.
-The idea is that we use $p$-ad method for the solution and a $\hat{p}$-ad method for **error estimation** (usually $\hat{p} = p - 1$).
+The idea is that we use $p$-order method for the solution and a $\hat{p}$-order method for **error estimation** (usually $\hat{p} = p - 1$).
-The difference between the result of the methods yields **the local error** and beased on this error we choose the appropriate step size:
+The difference between the result of the methods yields **the local error** and based on this error we choose the appropriate step size:
   + if the solution is accepted: increase the step size, to avoid unnecessary computation,
-  + else: decrease the step size and rerun the calulation.
+  + otherwise: decrease the step size and rerun the calculation.

 This way we directly control the local error.

-The **Dormand–Prince method** is a **fifth order** method with a **forth order** error estimation.
+The **Dormand–Prince method** is a **fifth-order** method with a **fourth-order** error estimation.
 The **Butcher tableau** of the method:

 ```math
 \begin{array}